jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

         name: None
 ---

-[MINIX 1.1 for the IBM PC](../)  was also released for IBM PC ATs on five 1.2M disk images:
+[MINIX 1.1 for the IBM PC](../) was also released for IBM PC ATs on five 1.2M diskettes.
+The MINIX 1.1 software was identical in both releases, which meant that the PC version could boot and run equally well on PC ATs, so the only real advantage of this five-diskette version was fewer, larger diskettes.
+They were labeled as follows:

  1. BOOT DISKETTE
  2. ROOT FILE SYSTEM